Unity-Technologies/ml-agents/docs/Migrating.md

 * You can no longer modify the type of a Brain.
 If you want to switch between `PlayerBrain` and `LearningBrain` for multiple agents, you will need to assign a new Brain to each agent separately.
-  __Note:__ You can pass the same brain to multiple agents in a scene by leveraging Unity's prefab system or look for all the agents in a scene using the search bar of the `Hierarchy` window with the word `Agent`.
+  __Note:__ You can pass the same Brain to multiple agents in a scene by leveraging Unity's prefab system or look for all the agents in a scene using the search bar of the `Hierarchy` window with the word `Agent`.
 * To update a scene from v0.5 to v0.6, you must: